 In this example, we have a payment entered into iBex on April 21 with deposit reference 123451.
 But this deposit (along with any others with the same reference) was banked on April 22.
 So we will see this payment record on April 21 for date type selected to Payment Received Date and on April 22 if date type is selected to Payment Banked Date.
 See the respective screen shots below where the payment record is highlighted in red.

-This will display for multi property accounts only and if selected, will limit payments to those received for bookings made on the selected property only.
-Note that selecting a property will exclude payments made on invoices, as invoices can have multiple bookings and therefore multiple properties.
-However if the payment is referencing both a booking and an invoice then it will be included.
+This will display for multi-property accounts only and if selected, will limit payments to those received for bookings made on the selected property (group) only.
+Note that selecting a property (group) will exclude payments made on invoices, as invoices can have multiple bookings and therefore multiple properties.
+However, if the payment is referencing both a booking and an invoice then it will be included.

 The report displayed on the screen can be exported to a spreadsheet by clicking on the Export button.

 The following description is for multi payment office operators where each payment office has its own deposit slip number range but the payments are being made into the same account.

 Open the Account Details screen from the Account group in the Settings menu.In this screen, scroll down to the field lablled Maintain Pay Office Details and click the link.

 The Maintain Bank Deposit Slip is active in this screen even if an office is not defined.
 In such a case the deposit slip will be for the overall account.